Morgy93/foodsharing/docs/src/system-architecture-pattern.md

 ### Frontend

-The frontend is a web interface, this web interface should use the RestAPI to fetch information or run actions.
+The frontend is a web interface.
+This web interface should use the RestAPI to fetch information or run actions.
 This allows to replace the web interface by native apps or to build other services on top.

-[] Add technologies

 ### Backend

 The backend is a monolithic application which manages all business logic.
-The system use therefore Symfony as base framework and added many dependencies which should help to reduce development effort.
+The system use therefore Symfony as base framework and added many dependencies which help to reduce development effort.
 The software is structured by following pattern.

-[] Add more details about the used technologies.

 #### RestAPI

-The RestAPI maps the business logic to a self describing API, so that the other API users like android app developer and the web interface developer understand the meaning.
+The RestAPI maps the business logic to an self describing API, so that the other API users like iOS, android app developer and the web interface developer can use it in the same way and kann understand it.

-[] Add link to guideline for RestAPI expectations (OpenAPI doc, resource, and actions via HTTP methods)

 The implementation details can be found in [chapter controllers](php-controllers.md)

 #### Transactions

-A transaction service is a part of the system which maps user input data into the representation like the database requires.
-Therefore, it may use gateways or other services to combine them into a business logic.
+A transaction/service is a part of the foodsharing platform which maps user input data into the representation like the database requires.
+The transaction implement the core business logic.
+Therefore, it may use gateways or other services to realize it.
 A transaction does not check the permissions, so that other services can use it with users which may do not have the permissions.

-For details about gateways can be found in the [section](php-transactions.md).
+For details about transaction can be found in the [chapter transactions](php-transactions.md).

 #### Gateways

 A gateway is the abstraction for the database table.
 It is used to CRUD related methods.
 The gateway should encapsulate all database-specific parts, so that a replacement by another database is possible or that the developer knows that all SQL statements are inside these classes.

-For details about gateways can be found in the [section](php-gateways.md).
+For details about gateways can be found in the [chapter gateways](php-gateways.md).

-[] Provide examples for DTO or selects with data from different tables.
-[] Add relation between Insert/Update/delete in Gateway (it should be only one owner and one gateway should not represent multiply tables)

 #### Permissions